 Bristol: A Smart City

-Chapman speaks of the 2016 First Smart Cities Index, an evaluation of 10 cities within the UK based upon their strategies, key projects and overall willingness to embrace progressive technological visions.
-As a result of Bristol’s pioneering attitudes, it was rewarded alongside London with the accolade of being one of only two “smart” cities in the UK.
-Scoring 92/100, Bristol was judged to be particularly strong in the innovation category, which pinpointed its focus of evaluation upon strategies to develop and exploit digital and tech services.
+The success of the Silicon Gorge Startups hinges on Bristol’s status as a smart city.
+Chapman highlights the 2016 First Smart Cities Index, an evaluation of 10 cities within the UK.
+The report is based upon their strategies, key projects and overall willingness to embrace progressive technological visions.
+Bristol was rewarded alongside London with the accolade of being one of only two “smart” cities in the UK.
+This is mostly a result of Bristol’s pioneering attitudes.
+Scoring 92/100, Bristol was judged to be particularly strong in the innovation category.
+It pinpointed its focus of evaluation upon strategies to develop and exploit digital and tech services.
 It was of note that Bristol held strengths in open data access, energy innovation and community engagement.
 Furthermore, the Tech Nation Report identified Bristol as the most productive digital tech cluster in the UK.

+Another factor in Silicon Gorge’s success is having dedicated spaces for tech and enterprise.
 Leading the way in this arena is Bristol’s Temple Quarter, also referred to as the Enterprise Zone.
 Since 2012, 3,000 people have come to work in the ‘zone’ which is engineered for tech and digital success.
 Superfast broadband and its proximity to Temple Meads train station mean that its 360 connectivity is second to none.
-Plans to further improve Bristol’s rail links in 2017 will secure its status as a truly 21st-century facility, ensuring even better connectivity and social integration with surrounding areas and beyond.
-Indeed, journey times to London are expected to be as little as 80 minutes, making Bristol an attractive prospect and realistic commute for digital talent which has not yet made the leap from capital living.
+Plans to further improve Bristol’s rail links in 2017 will secure its status as a truly 21st-century facility.
+The move will ensure even better connectivity and social integration with surrounding areas and beyond.
+Indeed, journey times to London are expected to be as little as 80 minutes.
+Bristol will be an attractive prospect and realistic commute for digital talent which has not yet made the leap from capital living.

-As evidence of Bristol’s aspirational vision, a mission statement published in 2016 sees Mayor Marvin Rees commit to expanding on this success by promising to secure 17,000 jobs within the Enterprise Zone throughout the lifespan of the project.
+As evidence of Bristol’s aspirational vision, a mission statement published in 2016 sees Mayor Marvin Rees commit to expanding on this success.
+He promised to secure 17,000 jobs within the Enterprise Zone throughout the lifespan of the project.
 Due to conclude in 2037, the project will concentrate its energies toward attracting business within the innovative high tech, creative and digital, low carbon and professional services industries.

-Perhaps Bristol’s promise lies in its unique position of being able to boast both of established prowess, along with its ability to nurture and educate young talent.
-Historically, Bristol has had a strong tech presence, with many industry leaders in the fields of media, tech and aeronautical engineering enjoying success here.
+Perhaps Silicon Gorge’s promise lies in its unique position of being able to boast both of established prowess.
+Alongside this, it also have an ability to nurture and educate young talent.
+Historically, Bristol has had a strong tech presence.
+Many industry leaders in the fields of media, tech and aeronautical engineering enjoy success here.
 Meanwhile, two first-class universities are educating the tech talent of the future.
 The University of Bristol, for example, graduates more than 5,000 software engineers and other computer-science related students each year.
 It is unarguably a city with a wealth of digital and tech talent waiting to be unleashed.

 Aside from the education of future entrepreneurs, The University of Bristol is playing a far wider role in the technological innovation of this great city.
 Situated within the Enterprise Zone is the Engine Shed, home to SETsquared, a startup incubator affiliated with this prestigious institution.
 It provides modern, dynamic and supportive business space – everything you would need to grow your high tech enterprise.
 This is a unique environment which has played a substantial role in raising Bristol’s profile in the tech and digital space.
 It currently houses 65 of Bristol’s most innovative ventures but, to date, has supported more than 184.
 These have included those from the worlds of telecoms, biotech, clean tech and security to name but a few.
 If further evidence were needed of SETsquared’s prowess, their trophy cabinet includes numerous awards including Global Number 1 Business Incubator 2015 (UBI Global) and Best Designed Incubator award (UKBI).